Epistemic Status: likely, except where otherwise noted

 My intuition, which I can’t yet articulate, is that there is something about the concept of God that can almost be captured in a formal mathematical way, something that makes it a necessary concept of minds that are conscious and have agency.
 God’s ontological status is somewhere between Harry Potter (wholly fictional and arbitrary) and pi (an apparently inevitable aspect of some deep structure of reality).
 Or so my flailing intuition tells me.

 Sometimes — actually, most of the times — with insights, someone gets there before you do.
-That someone is a ever impressive Scott Alexander, who coins the term ‘epistemic learned helplessness’ for very similar phenomena.
+That someone is the ever impressive Scott Alexander, who coins the term ‘epistemic learned helplessness’ for very similar phenomena.
 My ontologic stress is when two sources of knowledge conflict.
 His epistemic helplessness is the logical endpoint of continuous ontologic stress.

 Being an avid reader, I am plagued by realizations like the one from section II, and I at this point I’ve transitioned from assigning probability solely on a constative right/wrong dichotomy.
-I now assign chances to a propositions being in three distinct situations: it’s right enough; it’s wrong enough; it’s not even right enough to be wrong.
+I now assign chances to a proposition being in three distinct situations: it’s right enough; it’s wrong enough; it’s not even right enough to be wrong.

 This neatly makes you antifragile against outside the box arguments like the one above.
 As well as inoculating your probability distribution against most forms of ontological stress.